If you are using AWS LightSail to host your WordPress blog, check how you can enable HTTPS mode with the help of Let’s Encrypt SSL certificate.

 How to know if the communication is secured?

-Current browsers display the lock icon on the address bar to showcase secured communication over HTTPS protocol.
+Current browsers display the lock icon on the address bar to highlight secured communication over HTTPS protocol.

 You can click the lock icon to get more details about the server.